KasiaKab/roadmap-2025-2027/tasks/backlog-m00.md

-# Backlog — M00: Architecture-First Monolith (Oct–Nov 2025)
+# Backlog — M00: Architecture-First Monolith

 🎯 **Goal:**
 Build the first production-ready core of Coworkly — a Spring Boot monolith with solid architecture, data model, and observability.